gabjg/gabjg.github.io/_posts/2021-4-7-Basic-Switch-Stuff.md

 We are specifying the VLAN of the port.

+Finally, notice that I also had shut down many ports with the interface range and shut commands.
+This is just good security, as you don't want open and easily accessible ports.

 We have some basic configurations, now let's configure SSH.

 ![setting up ssh on sw 2](https://user-images.githubusercontent.com/79895144/113960600-90532e80-97d9-11eb-9eb2-749fa411e799.png)